-Important information – If users experience an error message (error 500) when submitting an assessment form, please refresh the browser and click on the ‘Submit’ button again.
+- If users experience an error message (error 500) when submitting an assessment form, refresh the browser and select 'Submit' again.

-Sapphire now provides RAOs with new dashboards and enhancements to existing dashboards to assist in the management of applications:
+Sapphire now provides Research Administration Officers (RAOs) with new dashboards and enhancements to existing dashboards to assist in the management of applications as follows:

-- A new CI – Application Count dashboard.
-This displays Chief Investigators listed on more than one application within a Grant Opportunity; and
+- a new CI – Application Count dashboard.
+This displays Chief Investigators listed on more than one application within a Grant Opportunity

 - Enhancements to the Application Status and Application Progress dashboards.

-Details on how to use the dashboards can be found on the Sapphire Tutorials page under Institution – Our Applications.
+Details on how to use the dashboards can be found on Sapphire – Tutorials, under Institution – Our Applications.